php-ru/symfony-docs-ru/configuration/front_controllers_and_kernel.rst

      http://localhost/app_dev.php/some/path/...

 As you can see, this URL contains the PHP script to be used as the front controller.
-You can use that to easily switch the front controller or use a custom one by placing it in the ``web/`` directory (e.g. ``app_cache.php``).
+You can use that to switch the front controller or use a custom one by placing it in the ``web/`` directory (e.g. ``app_cache.php``).

 When using Apache and the `RewriteRule shipped with the Symfony Standard Edition`_,